SystemsApproach/ops/preface.rst

 know-how for making that happen.

-This book lays out a roadmap that a small team of engineers followed over the course of a year to stand-up and operationalize an edge cloud that spans a dozen enterprises, and hosts a non-trivial cloud native service (5G connectivity in our case, but that’s just an example).
+This book lays out a roadmap that a small team of engineers followed over the course of a year to stand-up and operationalize (and then operate 24/7) an edge cloud that spans a dozen enterprises, and hosts a non-trivial cloud native service (5G connectivity in our case, but that’s just an example).
 The team was able to do this by leveraging 20+ open source components, but selecting those components is just a start.
 There were dozens of technical decisions to make along the way, and a few thousand lines of configuration code to write.
 We believe this is a repeatable exercise, which we report in this book.
 (And the code for those configuration files is open source, for those that want to pursue the topic in more detail.)

 What do we mean by an edge cloud?
 We're drawing a distinction between clouds run by the hyperscale cloud providers in their massive data centers, which we think of as the core, and those run by enterprises (or managed for them) at the edge.
-The edge is where the "real world" meets the cloud.
-For example, it is the place where data from physical sensors is likely to be gathered and processed, and where services that need to be close to the end user for reasons of latency or bandwidth are delivered.
+The edge is where the real/physical world meets the cloud.
+For example, it is the place where data from sensors is likely to be gathered and processed, and where services that need to be close to the end user for reasons of latency or bandwidth are delivered.